ceph/ceph/doc/bootstrap.rst

 node, and then adding additional nodes and daemons via the CLI or GUI dashboard.

-In the example here, we will install a basic three-node cluster.
+The following example installs a basic three-node cluster.
 Each node will be identified by its prompt.
 For example, "[monitor 1]" identifies the first monitor, "[monitor 2]" identifies the second monitor, and "[monitor 3]" identifies the third monitor.
 This